ms2data/ms2-quick-start/README2.md

 - **Discoverable** and queryable via APIs and notebooks
 - **Ready** for use in embedded apps, dashboards, or AI agents

+---

 <br>

 # Data Consumer Experiences

-Now that your semantic models and notebooks are published, it’s time to put them to work.
+Now that your semantic models and notebooks are published, it’s time to put them to work.d

 Most data tools are built with a single persona in mind: the analyst, the engineer, the business user.
 That leads to fragmented workflows, mismatched definitions, and yet another silo in the stack. **MS2 is different.**